tabler/tabler/_docs/buttons.md

 ---
 title: Buttons
+description: Use Bootstrap’s custom button styles for actions in forms, dialogs, and more.
+Includes support for a handful of contextual variations, sizes, states, and more.
+toc: true
 ---

-Use Bootstrap’s custom button styles for actions in forms, dialogs, and more.
-Includes support for a handful of contextual variations, sizes, states, and more.
+{:toc}

 ### Button tag

 The `.btn` classes are designed to be used with the `<button>` element.
 However, you can also use these classes on `<a>` or `<input>` elements (though some browsers may apply a slightly different rendering).

-{% example html %}
+{% example html wrapper=btn-list %}
 <a href="#" class="btn btn-primary" role="button">Link</a>
 <button class="btn btn-primary">Button</button>
 <input type="button" class="btn btn-primary" value="Input" />